User Guide

 Version History

-WEB4J comes with an extended example application called Fish & Chips Club.
-If you download, configure, and run this application, then you will gain rapid insight into how WEB4J applications work.
-The example application is large enough to be representative of typical database applications, but not so large as to be overwhelming.
-Its javadoc includes convenient links to its source code, JSPs, and SQL statements.
-It is likely that you can build you own applications by modifying Fish & Chips Club.
-Since it uses package by feature, removing items unrelated to your problem domain reduces to simply deleting directories.
+WEB4J comes with some non-trivial example applications: If you download, configure, and run these applications, then you will gain rapid insight into how WEB4J applications work.
+They are large enough to be representative of typical database applications, but not so large as to be overwhelming.
+(The Predictions app is particularly recommended, since it's smaller, and a better overall introduction to web4j.)
+Their javadoc includes convenient links to source code, JSPs, and SQL statements.
+It's likely that you can build you own applications by modifying these example apps.
+Since they use package by feature, removing items unrelated to your problem domain reduces to simply deleting directories.

-Please see the Fish & Chips Club Getting Started Guide for more information.
+Please see the Getting Started Guide for more information.

 Why WEB4J Was Built